What is an epilator And How does it work?

 Although waxing may have its benefits, epilating is generally considered more effective and convenient.
 Waxing takes a lot longer than epilating since in the latter technique you don’t have to apply warm wax, wait for it to cool and then pull.
 An epilator can also be used on the go in many areas, as you can simply put it in your purse and take it along with you.

 Another benefit of epilating is that it will cost less, as you only have to spend money on an epilator once.
 With waxing, you will constantly have to buy wax, paper strips.
 Waxing may be less painful than epilating, but it can also remove less hair if not applied properly.
-Waxing will also imply a lot more mess since you may have residue wax, oils or you will have to treat your skin with creams afterwards.
+Waxing will also imply a lot more mess since you may have residue wax, oils or you will have to treat your skin with creams afterward.
 So from the convenience and efficiency point of view, epilating is a better choice than waxing.

 Additional Preparation Tips